 1. Why to opt for a Patentability Search?

-Firstly, the search provides insight as to the scope of patent protection that may be granted.
-Fact is, an inventor is not a patent professional and views his invention from his perspective/biases.
-However, if prior art is found that can negate possibility of patentability of the invention, the expenses on patent application as well as further developmental expenses on an activity where no legislative protection is possible can be saved.
-Indeed we have saved many tens of thousands of dollars for inventors.
-Prior art (also termed state of the art or background art) in most systems of patent law, is constituted by all information that has been made available to the public in any form before a given date (known as priority date, as claimed by the inventor, and is the date the inventor has first filed application claiming the invention with relevant government authorities) that might be relevant to a patent’s claims of originality.
-If an invention has been described in the prior art, a patent on that invention is not valid.
+An extensive search is conducted as it provides insight as to the scope for granting patent protection.
+The fact is an inventor views his invention from his perspective only as he is not the patent professional.
+We have saved many tens of thousands of dollars of the inventors as we perform prior art search which negates the possibility of patentability of the invention, the expenses on the patent application as well as other development expenses.
+The most important system of the patent is prior art which includes all the information that is available in the public domain in any form before a given date (known as a priority date, as claimed by the inventor, and is the date the inventor has first filed an application claiming the invention with relevant government authorities) that is important to a patent’s claim of originality.
+The patent invention will not be valid if such invention has been described in the prior art.

-On the other hand, if no serious roadblocks to the patentability of the invention are found after a professional search, the patent search can and will lead to a better, stronger patent application and likely a smoother application process.
-Secondly, the search results aid the patent attorney in drafting the patent application of the invention properly.
-For instance, if art similar to an invention is found, the patent attorney may still be able to skilfully draft the patent application in a manner that distinguishes it from the art, thereby improving the chances of the invention obtaining patent protection.
+And on the other hand, if there is no prior art found of the invention after the search, then the patent search can and will lead to a better, stronger patent application that will help in the smooth process of the patent application.
+Secondly, the attorneys can draft a better patent application of the invention if a prior art search is performed.
+For example, if similar art is found then the attorney can draft the application in such a manner that can be differentiated from the art, which can improve the chance of the invention obtaining patent protection.